-Try this coconut curry chicken recipe with chicken thighs that are seared then braised in a flavorful curry sauce made with lots of spices, Thai curry paste and coconut milk.
+This coconut curry chicken recipe has delicious chicken thighs braised in a flavorful sauce made with curry spices, Thai curry paste and coconut milk.
 It's an easy, spicy weeknight dinner any night of the week.
-So what are you making for dinner tonight?

 Curries are inherently spicy, but they're not always "hot".
 Sure, there are some curries that bring a lot of heat, like a good Vindaloo, but more often curries bring only a mild level of heat.
 Very often none.